BeamNG/vscode-jbeam-editor/README.md

 * part selection: which part is displayed
 * implementation of props
 * picking flexbodies in 3d space
-* multi-line selection of elements also selecting in 3d space
-* improved imgui info windows: click on elements and jump to the range in the text editor
+* improved ui info windows: click on elements and jump to the range in the text editor
 * working slot system: part chain loading support
 * part config (PC) loading
 * better support for sections: slidenodes, rails, triangles, wheels, refNodes, camera*, torsionbars